-Pursuant to the requirements of the California Environmental Quality Act (CEQA), an Initial Study/Mitigated Negative Declaration (IS/MND) has been prepared and is included as Attachment 5.
+Pursuant to the requirements of the California Environmental Quality Act (CEQA), an Initial Study/Mitigated Negative Declaration (IS/MND) has been prepared and is included as Attachment 12.
 The IS/MND is tiered from the General Plan Environmental Impact Report (EIR) in accordance with Sections 15152 and 15168 of the CEQA Guidelines and Public Resources Code Section 21094.
 The General Plan EIR analyzes full implementation of uses and physical development proposed under the General Plan, and it identifies measures to mitigate the significant adverse program-level and cumulative impacts associated with that growth.
-The proposed project is an element of the growth that was anticipated in the General Plan EIR.
+The proposed project is an element of the growth that was anticipated in the General Plan and evaluated in the General Plan EIR.